casithepython/AoPS-Keyboard-Shortcuts-Script/README.md

 # AoPS-Keyboard-Shortcuts-Script
-I'll add new shortcuts at user request, PM me casi on artofproblemsolving.com/community.

 Install the script [here](https://bit.ly/aopskss).
 You must have Greasemonkey, Violentmonkey, or Tampermonkey installed first.
 Alternately, copy-paste the aopskss.user.js code into a new userscript.